DK Metcalf: Pittsburgh Steelers

 On March 9, 2025, multiple outlets reported that the Seahawks had agreed in principle to trade Metcalf to the Pittsburgh Steelers for a second-round pick (No. 52 overall) in the 2025 NFL draft, along with a pick swap in the sixth and seventh rounds.
 Metcalf also reportedly agreed to a five-year, $150 million extension of his contract.
 On March 13, the trade was officially announced.

 Metcalf made his first start with the Steelers at MetLife Stadium, defeating the New York Jets with a final score of 34–32.
 During the victory, Metcalf caught four passes on seven targets for 83 yards, making him the team's leading receiver on the afternoon.

+On December 21, 2025, during a Week 16 game against the Detroit Lions at Ford Field, Metcalf was involved in an altercation with a fan seated near the sideline.
+Video footage from the game showed Metcalf grabbing a shirt and engaging in a verbal exchange with the fan before attempting to strike the individual.
+The incident was not observed by game officials, and no penalty was assessed during the game.
+Following the game, the NFL and the Pittsburgh Steelers stated that they were reviewing the incident; Metcalf was suspended for the last two games of the regular season.
+Metcalf appealed, but the NFL denied his appeal and upheld his suspension.
+He will also forfeit $555,556 in salary and the suspension voids $45 million in future guaranteed money per his contract.
+Metcalf finished the 2025 season with 59 receptions for 850 yards and six touchdowns.